-OAK ISLAND RELATED UNDERGROUND FACILITY FOUND ON MAINLAND LUNENBURG COUNTY, NOVA SCOTIA!
+OAK ISLAND RELATED UNDERGROUND FACILITY LIKELY FOUND IN MAINLAND LUNENBURG COUNTY, NOVA SCOTIA!

 Grand Plan theory for the Oak Island and Shakespeare project